Welcome to the Los Angeles Center for Integrated Assessment!

 History and Mission

-Dr. Allison Kawa founded the practice in 2010 as a solo practitioner, providing several different, narrowly-focused types of evaluation (e.g., ADHD evaluations, autism evaluations, etc.).
+Dr. Allison Kawa founded the practice in 2010 as a solo practitioner, providing several different, narrowly-focused types of evaluation (e.g., ADHD evaluations, dyslexia evaluations, etc.).
 She quickly realized that partial batteries of testing tended to raise more questions than they answered.
-Since they proved unhelpful, they were systematically dropped from the “menu of services” in favor of more comprehensive assessments.
+Since they often proved unhelpful, these partial batteries were systematically dropped from the “menu of services” in favor of more comprehensive assessments.
 As the depth and complexity of evaluations increased, so did the time required to conduct them.
 This had the unfortunate result of causing excessive wait times for appointments.
-On a personal note, Dr. Kawa found solo practice to be lonely, and she missed the camaraderie and intellectual stimulation of working in the group setting at UCLA.
+On a personal note, Dr. Kawa found solo practice to be lonely, and she missed the camaraderie of working in a multidisciplinary setting.

 Just as the field of psychology and our understanding of the mind is constantly developing and growing, so must our methods for understanding it.
 LACIA is truly a unique entity driven by big picture thinking, curiosity, empathy, and flexibility.
 We remain abreast of and responsive to burgeoning research while never losing touch with our psychologically-minded roots.
 It is this integration of the head and the heart that sets us apart from standard neuropsychological or psychoeducational testing practices.